E-Code-AI/e-code/replit.md

 # E-Code Platform

-## ⚠️ HONEST PRODUCTION STATUS (November 21, 2025)

-**Overall Production Readiness: 75%**

-See **[PRODUCTION-READINESS-REPORT.md](./PRODUCTION-READINESS-REPORT.md)** for complete test evidence and honest assessment.

-### ✅ What's Production-Ready (100% Verified):
-- Backend APIs (Auth, Projects CRUD) - tested with curl
-- Stripe Usage Worker - billing.meterEvents API, retry logic working
-- Redis Configuration - clean dev/prod separation
-- Autonomous Workspace Bootstrap - 214ms response time
-- TypeScript Compilation - zero LSP errors

-### ⚠️ What Needs Work:
-- **Frontend UI (CRITICAL)** - Z-index overlays block Playwright tests → Agent/Terminal/Editor inaccessible
-- **WebSocket Code Gen** - Bootstrap works, but full generation flow not verified end-to-end
-- **External APIs** - Stripe & SendGrid keys expired/invalid (test keys needed)

-### 🎯 To Reach 100%:
-1. Fix UI overlay issues → re-run cross-device tests (Desktop/Tablet/Mobile)
-2. Verify complete autonomous code generation flow (Prompt → Plan → Code → Files → Preview)
-3. Test with valid API keys (Stripe test key, SendGrid)

----

 ## Overview
 E-Code is a web-based collaborative IDE with AI assistance, offering code editing, terminal access, file management, and an autonomous AI agent.
 Its primary purpose is to facilitate rapid prototyping and education.
 The platform aims for enterprise-grade scalability, multi-provider AI model selection, real-time collaboration, robust security, and the ability to create autonomous workspaces from a natural language prompt to a live preview with streaming progress.
-Key capabilities include Monaco-based code editing with keyboard shortcuts (30+), real-time WebSocket streaming, and responsive UI design.
+Key capabilities include Monaco-based code editing, real-time WebSocket streaming, and responsive UI design.
+The business vision is to provide a comprehensive, AI-powered development environment that streamlines the coding process and enhances learning.

 ## User Preferences
 - **Communication:** Simple, everyday language